Sergei-Korneev/obsidian-local-images-plus/README.md

 Just copy any web content from a page and paste it into your note.

-It is useful when you copy paste parts from web-pages, and want to keep images in your vault.
-Because external links can be moved or expired in future.

-Some upcoming plugin features will be added in this readme on the course of releasing new versions.

 Use it with commands mode or in timer mode: